 Visiting this park really is a unique experience, and you leave feeling as though you have been to a place at the start of fantastic journey and transformation from damaged land to pristine Patagonian wilderness.

-Suggested Chacabuco Valley & Parque Patagonia itinerary
+Suggested itinerary featuring Chacabuco Valley & Parque Patagonia

 This sample itinerary will give you an idea of what is possible when you travel in Chacabuco Valley & Parque Patagonia, and showcases routes we know work particularly well.
 Treat this as inspiration, because your trip will be created uniquely by one of our specialists.